joshgerdes/jekyll-uno/_posts/2021-07-05-add-shortcut-to-azure-virtual-desktop-in-the-microsoft-365-waffle.md

 ![M365 - Organisation Profile](/uploads/m365_customapplaunchertitle.png "M365 - Organisation Profile")

  1. Click **+ Add a custom title.**
- 2. Please type in the name of your Desktop; in my example, it is: **Contoso Desktop**
+ 2. Please type in the name of your Desktop; in my example, it is **Contoso Desktop.**
  3. For the **URL** of the website, type in: [**https://rdweb.wvd.microsoft.com/arm/webclient/index.html**](https://rdweb.wvd.microsoft.com/arm/webclient/index.html "https://rdweb.wvd.microsoft.com/arm/webclient/index.html")
  4. Type in a **URL** of the **icon** you want the App Launcher to have _(Make sure this is a location that you have access to and can manage (i.e. even sitting on your website or Azure Storage account as long as it's publically available))._
  5. **Add** a **description** _(such as Contoso Desktop, used for Line of Business Applications)_